DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/control/python.md

 programming career.

 As in the first two groups of examples, start by opening a new file in gedit.
-Type in the last line from the example in the types section.
+Type in these two lines.

 ```python
 for i in range(0, 10):